75lb/renamer-case/README.md

 # renamer-case

-[Renamer](https://github.com/75lb/renamer) replace chain plugin to set the case of one or more files or directories.
+[Renamer](https://github.com/75lb/renamer) replace chain plugin to set the case of one or more files and/or directories.
+See [this tutorial](https://github.com/75lb/renamer/wiki/How-to-use-replace-chain-plugins) to learn how to use renamer plugins.

 Possible values: `camel`, `kebab`, `lower`, `upper`, `snake` and `start`.
 It uses the [lodash](https://lodash.com/docs/4.17.10#camelCase) methods by the same name.